G-YDG/HyperfAdminGenerator/README.md

 ```

-## Generator Controller with more annotation
+## Generator Controller With More Annotation

 ```php
 <?php